mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 ### Choose the column for the label

-Use the `aggregationFooterLabelField` to choose on which column the label of the aggregation should be rendered.
+Use the `aggregationFooterLabelField` prop to choose which column to render the aggregation label on.

 {{"demo": "AggregationLabelColumn.js", "bg": "inline"}}